 Noise can be very irritating, and when it is your skateboard that is squeaking, that can be even more irritating.
-A person with a skateboard must have faced the problem of squeaking, which is usual with Skateboards.
-Skateboards can squeak for several reasons, but the good news is that they can easily be repaired at home.
+A person with a skateboard must have faced the problem of squeaking, which is usual.

 Reasons behind squeaking

 There are a lot of reasons behind the skateboard squeaking.
 One of the primary reasons is bushings.
-Whenever you hear your skateboard squeaking, immediately check your bushing.
-They would be either damaged, or you have not changed them for a more extended period.
-Also, check whether they are oiled or not.
+Whenever you hear your skateboard squeaking, immediately check its bushings.

 Sometimes bearings are the reason behind the squeaking.
 They are the most vulnerable part of the skateboard to friction.
-When you move your skateboard, and it produces some noise, remove all the bearings and check if they need to be changed or lubricated.
-For lubrication, silicone-based lube is used.
+When you move your skateboard, and it produces some noise, remove all the bearings and check for replacements or oiling.
+For lubrication, you can utilize silicone-based lube.

 Maintained them clean, and your skateboard would make any squeaking if other parts of your skateboard were delicate.

 When you lean on your skateboard and if it does make some noise, check your pivot cup and screws.
 It would be either the loosened nuts that cause the problem or the pivot cup.

 To fix this problem, tighten the screws and nuts of your skateboard.
 It will solve the problem.